 For returning skaters please click here to download registration form.

-Email your form to admin@canterburyolympicicerink and call 9789 4044 to make payment, or bring the form in and you can pay in person.
+Email your form to admin@canterburyolympicicerink and call 9789 4044 to make payment.

 Please check that space is available when booking as some classes fill up.